RakhithJK/jgm-pandoc-wiki/Pandoc-vs-Multimarkdown.md

 ~~~~

 Pandoc's pipe tables are similar, but do not have all of
-the features of MMD pipe tables (colspan, rowspan, grouping).
+the features of MMD pipe tables (sections, colspan, rowspan, grouping).

 ### Metadata